elementdavv/st/README.md

 ## Introduction
 [st](https://st.suckless.org/) is a simple terminal emulator for X which sucks less.

-This is a fork of [st](https://git.suckless.org/st), based on 2021-08-24 sources, with many useful patches from [patches](https://st.suckless.org/patches) applied.
+This is a fork of [st](https://git.suckless.org/st), based on 2021-08-24 sources(version 0.8.4), with many useful patches from [patches](https://st.suckless.org/patches) applied.

 ## Installation
 ```bash